- Winchester College

-Following an invited competition in summer 2015, Design Engine were appointed to develop a masterplan for the proposed modernisation of Winchester College’s Southern Campus and plans have been submitted for approval by Winchester City Council’s Planning Department.
+Following an invited competition in summer 2015, Design Engine were appointed to develop a masterplan for the proposed modernisation of Winchester College’s Southern Campus.
+Planning consent was obtained in 2017 and the development is currently under construction.

 The Southern Campus is located between the sports ground on Kingsgate Park and the tennis courts on Norman Road.
 It is the focus of the School’s indoor sports facilities, and includes the PE Centre, swimming pool, rifle range and squash courts.
 In addition, the Design & Technology department sits between the sports complex and Kingsgate Road.
 Although many of the current buildings are of substantial size, they are largely hidden from surrounding public roads and the wider landscape.